 Move gradually from 2D to 3D.

+If your students are struggling to make the transition to 3D, you might have your students sketch out their ideas in multiple perspectives on paper first.
 It is even possible for students to import their hand-drawn images or vectors they found online into Tinkercad.
 Here's how.

 Explore online 3D galleries.